iTwin/iTwinUI/CONTRIBUTING.md

 Use `yarn test` to run the tests.
 Add `--watch` flag if you want tests to rerun after changes.

 We usually do not use `describe` block and our test case should start with 'should'.
+To run unit tests for a single component,

+use `yarn test [component_name].test.tsx`.
+Be sure to navigate to the `\itwinui-react\` directory when testing a single

+component.

 ```jsx
 it('should be visible', () => {